Remission and re-crediting of fees

-- remission of a HECS-HELP debt and/or refund of upfront student contributions;
+- remit a HECS-HELP debt and/or refund up front student contributions;

 What are special circumstances?

 Each application will be examined and determined on its merits.
-As a general guide, special circumstances include those that:
+As a general guide, special circumstances include those that are:

-- are beyond your control; ie a situation occurs which a reasonable person would consider is not due to the person's action or inaction, either direct or indirect, and for which the person is not responsible.
+ie. a situation occurs which a reasonable person would consider is not due to the person's action or inaction, either direct or indirect, and for which the person is not responsible.
 This situation must be unusual, uncommon or abnormal.
-A lack of knowledge of how HECS-HELP or FEE-HELP work is not considered beyond a person’s control;
+A lack of knowledge of how HECS-HELP or FEE-HELP work is not considered beyond a person’s control.

 did not make their full impact on you until on or after the census date

 made it impracticable for you to complete the course requirements

-- sit the required examinations, or complete any other course requirements because of your inability to meet (i), (ii) or (iii).
+(iii) sit the required examinations or complete any other course requirements because of your inability to meet (i), (ii) or (iii).

 Special circumstances may cover: